Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 Sims had to stop himself from getting too emotional when discussing the comparison.

-“That’s why I pause because I get,” Sims said before stopping to regain his composure, “I get chill bumps, because it’s like, when I say that this cat been here before, it’s just crazy, it’s unexplainable but you know what it is.
+“That’s why I pause because I get,” Sims said before stopping to regain his composure, “I get chill bumps, because it’s like, when I say that this cat been here before, it’s just crazy, it’s unexplainable, but you know what it is.

 “It’s like he’s been here.
 He’s seen the game before.
-Gabe is his own man so I try not to mention his brother too many times but when I say he’s been here before it’s a crazy feeling when you see him making plays like that.”
+Gabe is his own man, so I try not to mention his brother too many times.
+But when I say he’s been here before, it’s a crazy feeling when you see him making plays like that.”

-Gabe has shown his lack of size doesn’t result in backing down from challenges.
+Despite his lack of size, Gabe doesn’t back down from challenges.
 Bloomgren and Smith both gleefully recalled Taylor going one-on-one against a running back who outweighed him by about 50 pounds.

 ‘I love the fans in Washington’